Azure/azure-sdk-for-python/sdk/textanalytics/azure-ai-textanalytics/README.md

 pip install azure-ai-textanalytics
 ```

 > Note that `5.2.X` targets the Azure Cognitive Service for Language APIs.
-These APIs also include the text analysis and natural language processing features found in the previous versions of the Text Analytics client library.
+These APIs include the text analysis and natural language processing features found in the previous versions of the Text Analytics client library.
 In addition, the service API has changed from semantic to date-based versioning.
 This version of the client library defaults to the latest supported API version, which currently is `2022-05-01`.

 This table shows the relationship between SDK versions and supported API versions of the service